radkum/windows-kernel-rs/README.md

 Some ideas taken from:  [Writing a kernel driver with Rust.](https://not-matthias.github.io/kernel-driver-with-rust/)

 todo:
-- test if KeGetCurrentIrql works properly
+- change each allocation to try_reserve
+- check a book windowskernelprogramming2e and upgrade driver and minifilter
+- create a Firewall, Antiransomware or kernel hook engine in Rust

+onhold
 - you mixed passing args by reference and pointer.
 What can you do about it?
--
-- check an allocation, maybe don't throw panic but Error?
-- find and use KiIrqlLevel function in minifilter
-- check a book windowskernelprogramming2e and upgrade driver and minifilter
-- create a Firewall, Antiransomware or kernel hook engine in Rust